 Every corner of the enterprise is struggling to navigate the impact of COVID-19.
 Finance is grappling with tricky questions about cash management.
 HR is dealing with stark choices about furloughs and layoffs.
 Sales is trying to convince customers to continue to buy.
 The IT department is scrambling to support employees who lack the infrastructure and resources to be productive while they work from home.

-Customer service in a tough place
+Customer service during COVID-19: It’s a tough place

-But perhaps no function is being hit as hard as customer service.
+But perhaps no function is being hit as hard as customer service during COVID-19.
 Imagine being on the other end of the phone call with a customer asking for a bill payment extension or who suddenly lost their job and is struggling to figure out how to feed their family and make ends meet until the pandemic blows over.
 Now imagine putting that customer on hold to flag down your supervisor to ask for permission to grant this customer request…only to suddenly remember that you’re working from home and there’s nobody there to help you.

 A job that is tough under normal circumstances became exponentially harder, seemingly overnight.
 Customer service during COVID-19 is a huge hurdle for even the best reps.

 Our data science team at Tethr just completed a study of tens of thousands of customer conversations that have taken place since the beginning of the pandemic, and we found that the pandemic (and the work environment changes it has wrought on service organizations) has created a perfect storm for frontline reps that they are ill-prepared to manage.

-Effort measurement as a crisis CS tool
+Effort measurement as a crisis customer service tool

 Using our Tethr Effort Index, “high effort” would be defined as “Difficult” (less than 4 on our scale of 0 – 10) indicating, at minimum, we’ve missed some form of customer expectation.
 Sometimes so much so that the customer is far more likely to churn soon.
 According to our research, customer conversations that pertain to coronavirus-related issues often result in a much higher rate of “Difficult” than a typical customer service interaction.
 For example, one Tethr customer saw the rate of “Difficult” calls in coronavirus-related calls increase from 13.9 percent to 21.5 percent.

 This stands to reason since many of these calls are packed with emotion–they pertain to special refund requests, bill payment extensions and insurance coverage, among other anxiety-laden topics.
 But what makes matters worse is that reps are still shackled by policies that pre-date the pandemic, meaning that they end up expressing that they’re “powerless to help” far more often than they would under normal circumstances.
-In fact, low performers are 11 percent more likely to hide behind policy on COVID-19 related calls, relative to higher performing peers.
+In fact, low performers are 11 percent more likely to hide behind policy on COVID-19 related calls, relative to higher-performing peers.

 Additional complications for agents